ui/django-thumbnails/README.md

     profile_picture = ImageField(storage=FileSystemStorage(), upload_to='profile_picture')
 ```

-Storage that is specified on field will be used instead storage that is specified in the settings.
+Storage that is specified on field will be used instead of storage that is specified in the settings.

 In python: